martin-carrasco/baseline-pretraining/README.md

 Clone this:
 https://github.com/martin-carrasco/pt_framework

 Clone the following repo and build it according to it's README.

+## Using poetry (optinal)
 Then, run `poetry install` and `poetry shell` to execute this environment

+## Using Conda, Pyenv, etc
+If you are using any other environment then you have to install `pt_framework` doing `pip install .` and the run `pip install .` on the root directory of the project on your choice of python virtual environment.

 ## Where to put data